 United States Senate Youth Program

 In the fall, AWSP appoints a committee to review the 18 nominees from all of the camps, who then interview each finalist and select two as the delegates for the state of Washington.
 It is important to note that the only way to become eligible for the Senate Youth Program and scholarship is to attend one of the leadership camps held either at the Cispus or Chewelah Peak Learning Centers.
 Attendance is not a guarantee - a student must be selected as a finalist at the camp session they attend and chosen by the principals' committee to represent the state.
 Only students entering their Junior or Senior years are eligible for nomination.
-The state winners will travel to Washington, DC on dates set by the Senate Youth Program, which was March 4-11, 2017 for this year's program.
+The state winners will travel to Washington, DC on dates set by the Senate Youth Program, which will be March 7-14, 2019 for this year's program.

 How to apply

 Each camp has its own process for applying for the Senate Youth Program and Scholarship.
 Most camps require you to fill out your application and interview during your camp session.
 Please see the individual camp pages (menu at left) for more information.